Performance Consultation / Overall Needs Analysis

 Program Delivery and Handoff

-Synopsis: Successfully delivering this large-scale project to the Director for Engineering & Science and the CTM Support Office Director at NASA’s Jet Propulsion Laboratory (JPL) was a major milestone.
-As part of the handoff, I provided a comprehensive Program Owner Guide and Revision Cycle Guide, along with a Road Show deck and a detailed document linking each core technical course to its overview.
-The overviews included learning objectives, SME contacts, course modality, and duration.
-I also granted ownership and editing access to a Degreed page I designed as a centralized curriculum hub for learners.
-To support marketing, I created a PowerPoint synopsis for the program owner to present to division leaders.
+Synopsis: Delivering this enterprise-wide project to the Director for Engineering & Science and the CTM Support Office Director at NASA JPL marked a major milestone.
+Along with the 26-course blended curriculum, I provided a Program Owner Guide, Revision Cycle Guide, Road Show deck, and a detailed document linking each core course to its overview—including objectives, SME contacts, modality, and duration.
+I transferred ownership of a Degreed curriculum hub I designed, and created a PowerPoint summary to support internal marketing to division leaders.

-Roles: Video overview script writer, design partner, post-production editor, process document contributor and reviewer, Degreed page designer and developer, program delivery and promotion lead.
+Roles: Video overview script writer, design partner, post-production editor, process document reviser and reviewer, Degreed page designer and developer, presenter to executive stakeholders

 Tools: Camtasia, PowerPoint, Word, Microsoft Teams

-The purpose of this curriculum overview was to provide a brief orientation for learners as they began the learning path.
-Additionally, it was placed in the roadshow deck I made for the program owner to socialize and promote the curriculum.
+Video overview providing a brief orientation for learners as they began the learning path.
+Also, it was in the roadshow deck I made for the program owner to socialize and promote the curriculum.

 Promotion Cross-Team and Enterprise-Wide

-Synopsis: To support the CTM Support Office in reaching our shared target audience, I created course-specific flyers for each technical course in the curriculum.
-These flyers were added to online resource folders managed by the CTM Support Office, which contained guides and reference materials for CTMs.
-For folders directly related to courses in the Essential Knowledge Series for CTMs, I included key details such as the course name, format, length, learning objectives, and a screenshot showing where the course appeared within the curriculum landing page.
-Additionally, I collaborated with communications leads to promote the curriculum on the internal company website homepage, in Slack, and through digital posters in high-traffic areas, such as cafes.
-Lastly, I provided a "roadshow" deck to the program owner [That deck is still undergoing the review/approval process that will enable me to share it in this portfolio].
+Synopsis: To support the CTM Support Office in reaching our shared audience, I created flyers for each technical course in the curriculum.
+These were added to online resource folders managed by the CTM Support Office, which included guides and reference materials for CTMs.
+For folders tied to the Essential Knowledge Series, I included the course name, format, length, learning objectives, and a screenshot of its location on the curriculum landing page.
+I also worked with communications leads to promote the curriculum on the internal NASA-JPL website homepage, in Slack, and via digital posters in high-traffic areas.
+Lastly, I provided a roadshow deck to the program owner.
+[That deck is still undergoing the review/approval process that will enable me to share it in this portfolio].

-Roles: Strategic partner and collaborator, curriculum promoter and engagement lead, learner experience advocate
+Roles: Strategic partner and collaborator, driver of initial marketing campaign, engagement lead and learner experience advocate

 Tools: Degreed, Snagit, Word, Alfresco, Slack